visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 through the cracks of traditional software project management and planning processes.
-However, such issues also often represent low cost high benefit improvements in quality of either the software itself or the development processes supporting it.
+However, such issues also often represent low cost high benefit improvements in quality of either the software itself or the development or deployment processes supporting it.
 We refer to issues of this nature as general *housekeeping* or *low-hanging fruit* type issues.

-Apart from acknowledging their existence, a key part of this process is the reallocation of resources for the sole purpose of **Customer Response** and developing a practice of continuously resolving general housekeeping or low-hanging fruit type issues arising from **Customer Response** inquiries.
+Apart from acknowledging their existence, a key part of this process is the allocation of resources for the sole purpose of supporting **Customer Response** and developing a practice of continuously resolving general housekeeping or low-hanging fruit type issues arising from **Customer Response** inquiries.

 Consequently, another key role of the **Primary** is to use any time not working active inquiries to fix *low-hanging fruit* issues; either those the **Primary**